MCD Code of Conduct and Rules

 MCD fosters an atmosphere of respect and professionalism.
 MCD expects all faculty, staff, students and parents/guardians to behave in a considerate and courteous manner toward each other at all times.
 Students or parents who wish to discuss an issue or policy with the Director should e-mail Ms. Melinda at Melinda@marinconservatoryofdance.org to schedule a meeting or phone call.
 Issues between individuals will be discussed calmly and respectfully.
 MCD will not tolerate disrespectful, challenging, or confrontational behavior toward faculty, staff or another family.
 If a situation arises when parents/guardians or students behave in an aggressive or disrespectful manner, it will be addressed privately, and the family may be asked to leave MCD and un-enroll from classes without a refund.

 Tuition is non-refundable.
-Tuition is non-refundable.
 Tuition is not refunded for missed classes or rehearsals or unforeseen circumstances.
 Only if a level is cancelled due to low enrollment, will you be given a refund of tuition and performance fees.
 If there is an option for another day in the same level we will automatically enroll the dancer into that class and not issue a refund.
-In unusual circumstances the Director may issue a credit that must be used for the following session.
+In very unusual circumstances the Director "may" issue a credit that must be used for the following session.
+If the credit is not used in the following session the credit will be invalid.
 MCD’s tuition commitment is for both the Fall and Spring semesters.
 Tuition is not transferable to private coaching lessons.
 For students in Levels 3-5, a minimum two-week commitment is required of MCD’s four-week Summer Intensive.
 Dancers being promoted from Level 2 to Level 3 are also required to attend a minimum two of the four week Summer Intensive.Tuition is discounted if a student is enrolled in multiple weeks of the Summer Intensive.
 Refer to MCD’s Private Coaching page for pricing.
 Dancers that cannot attend the Summer Intensive can schedule private lessons as an alternative.
 Dancers who do not attend or make alternative arrangements will not be promoted in level and or dismissed from the upcoming performance.

 Costume Fee /Costume Rental Fee/ Performance Fee